 - Double-clicking a data extraction item now allows edit

 - Show values extracted by Data Extraction in Job Properties

 - RPM now remembers the size of more dialogs and preserves that across GUI restarts

 - Improvements to line-based data extraction.
-Indexing for horizontal and vertical position is now 1-based and user now enters the count of characters to extract rather than end position.
+Indexing for the horizontal and vertical position is now 1-based and the user now enters the count of characters to extract rather than end position.